Trump Declaring Antifa Terrorists Means YouTube MUST Ban Far Left ft. Will Chamberlain

 I mean that figuratively, billions in damage.

-Bob Igern knows who the threat is.
+Bob Iger knows who the threat is.

-Trump ain't gonna come arrest him.
+Trump ain't going to come arrest him.

-The right is not gonna smash windows.
+The right is not going to smash windows.

-The joke I used to make is do you really believe Twitter fears that Dave Rubin will march down the street with a crowbar and a bunch of classical liberals to smash their windows out?
+The joke I used to make is, do you really believe Twitter fears that Dave Rubin will march down the street with a crowbar and a bunch of classical liberals to smash their windows out?

 But what we will demand is the assertion of legitimate and lawful public authority against the enemies of public order and peace.